codi0/bstage/README.md

 # bstage

-A php library to speed up web app development
+A lean php library for developing modern web apps

+Documentation to follow...